1. Home

 Testing your checkout & funnel

-Setting your product to be in test mode
+Setting your product to test mode

 In your product settings, there are 3 statuses that can be set: